'We know how big it potentially could be': City earns bragging rights in first women's Manchester Derby

 However, whatever City manager Nick Cushing said to the team at half time had the desired effect, as Weir rifled home the winner with little more than two minutes gone in the second half.

-City's young star Georgia Stanway admitted the team "were not ourselves in the first half," which she believes only served to create early extra tension between the sides, though she knows a fierce rivalry will take time.
+City's young star Georgia Stanway admitted the team "were not ourselves in the first half," which she believes only served to create early extra tension between the sides, though she knows a fierce rivalry will take tim